PooyehA/Deep-LASI/docs/source/documentation.rst

 Documentation
 ------------

-In this part, we try to give a brief introduction and overview how to use the main functions of *Deep-LASI*.
+In this part, we try to give a brief introduction and overview of how to use the main functions of *Deep-LASI*.
 In most cases, it will be based on the example data provided with the publication and described in the :doc:`example`
 ... write s.th.

 Create Map
 -------------

-... text ...
+Call the program *TRacer* from the MATLAB command window as shown in figure 1.
+After a couple seconds, the program environment will open.

 .. image:: ./../figures/documents/Fig_1_Call_Progamm.png
    :width: 300
    :alt: Call Tracer
+*Figure 1.
+MATLAB command window*

 ... text ...